-I-NSO is required for all international undergraduate degree, exchange, SFS-Q, and transfer students in F-1 or J-1 status enrolling in Fall 2018.
-Students in F-1 and J-1 status are automatically registered for orientation and charged a new student orientation fee regardless of whether or not they attend the optional events during the program.
+Students in F-1 and J-1 status (OGE exchange, transfer, GU-Q, and degree-seeking) must attend all required orientation sessions in order to remain in legal status.
+Students in F-1 and J-1 status are automatically registered for I-NSO and will incur a $50 international orientation fee regardless of whether or not they attend the optional events during the program.

 On-Campus Housing & Move-In